Crafting a Wedding Postponement Announcement

 Due to [add situation here], the wedding of [bride & groom's names] will not take place on [add date here] as originally planned.
 A new wedding date will be announced as soon as possible.

 Just because you have to postpone your wedding doesn't mean you can't still be looking for unique and meaningful wedding rings.
-Contact us today to learn more about our handcrafted, one-of-a-kind wedding rings made right here in Huntersville, NC.
+Reach out to our live chat team to learn more about our handcrafted, one-of-a-kind wedding rings made right here in Huntersville, NC.